-179 homes were actively listed for sale in Groton by area Realtors as of October 3rd, down 21 from the 200 that were actively listed as of September 1st.
+179 homes were actively listed for sale in Groton by local Realtors as of October 3rd, down 21 from the 200 that were actively listed as of September 1st.
 Of these 179 homes, 143 had also been listed a month ago on September 1st, and 86 had been actively listed 3 months ago on July 1st as well.
-There were 34 homes listed as “Under Deposit” as of October 3rd, down 1 from the 35 that had been “Under Deposit” as of September 1st.
-There were 39 closings for Groton homes, and 32 new listings were added, in September.
+There were 34 homes listed as under deposit as of October 3rd, down 1 from the 35 that had been under deposit as of September 1st.
+There were 39 closings for Groton homes and 32 new listings were added in September.

-And since prices will vary based on such features as living area and # of bedrooms, the chart below provides some additional detail about the number of homes listed by # of bedrooms and range of living area size, as well as the corresponding average listing price.
+Since prices will vary based on such features as living area and number of bedrooms, the chart below provides some additional detail about the number of homes listed by number of bedrooms and range of living area size, as well as the corresponding average listing price.